geudde/attic-chest/pages/06.season-5/02.meeting-59/07.rokeby/docs.md

 Willfort

 Lady!
 Chuse no cane for me
-Or chuse it form the willow-tree
+Or chuse it from the willow-tree
 Too briskly shakes the aspen light,
 The varnish’d elm is all too bright,
 The stiff bamboo, the knotted pine